-- 1. Providing copies of a summary of the code to all students at the beginning of each academic year. - 2.
-Providing a summary of the Code of Conduct written in plain language to all parents of district students at the beginning of the academic year and making this summary available upon request. - 3.
+- 1. Providing copies of a summary of the code to all students at the beginning of each academic year. - Providing a summary of the Code of Conduct written in plain language (electronic or print) to all caregivers of district students at the beginning of the academic year and making this summary available upon request. - 3.
 Notifying all employees of annual revisions of the code and making a copy of the code available upon request. - 4.
-Providing all new employees with a copy of the current Code of Conduct when they are first hired by the district - 5.
-Providing new students with a copy of the Code of Conduct through the Central Registration process. - 6.
-Posting the complete code of conduct on the Cortland Enlarged City School District's website.
+Providing all new employees with a print copy of the current Code of Conduct when they are first hired by the district. - 5.
+Posting the complete Code of Conduct on the Cortland Enlarged City School District's website.

-On an annual basis, the Code of Conduct will be publicized and explained to all students and distributed in writing, to parents and guardians of students.
+On an annual basis, the expected students behaviors will be publicized and explained to all students and distributed to caregivers of students.

 A copy of the code will be filed in each school building, where it will be available for review by any individual and placed on the Cortland Enlarged City School District's Website.

-The District will sponsor an in-service education program for all Cortland Enlarged City School District staff members to ensure the effective implementation of the Code of Conduct.
-The Superintendent may solicit the recommendations of the district staff, particularly teachers and administrators, regarding in-service programs pertaining to the management and discipline of students.
+The district will sponsor an in-service education program for all Cortland Enlarged City School District staff members to ensure the effective implementation of the Code of Conduct.
+The superintendent may solicit the recommendations of the district staff, particularly teachers and administrators, regarding in-service programs pertaining to the management and discipline of students.